 Treatment includes removing the substance that is causing the dermatitis, taking measures to relieve itching, applying corticosteroids to the skin, and sometimes applying dressings.

 (See also Overview of Dermatitis Overview of Dermatitis Dermatitis is inflammation of the upper layers of the skin, causing itching, blisters, redness, swelling, and often oozing, scabbing, and scaling.
 Known causes include dry skin, contact with... read more .)

 Substances can cause skin inflammation by one of two mechanisms:

-This type of dermatitis, which accounts for 80% of all cases of contact dermatitis, occurs when a chemical substance causes direct damage to the skin.
-Irritant contact dermatitis is more painful than itchy.
-Typical irritating substances are.
+This type of dermatitis, which accounts for most cases of contact dermatitis, occurs when a toxic or chemical substance comes in contact with the skin and causes direct damage to the skin.
+Irritant contact dermatitis can be more painful than itchy.